In This Article

-What is Windows Hello?
-The Windows Hello is the latest technology that ensures better security to computers adding another layer to it with a seemingly failsafe biometric authentication.
+The Windows Hello is a technology that ensures better security to computers adding another layer to it with a seemingly failsafe biometric authentication.

 This technology is usually available in Windows 10 operating systems and is based on fingerprint reading and facial recognition ability of the computers.